SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Results

-For each dataset listed in \ref{tab:datasets}, our model was trained to learn the ingredients of the symmetry group convolution map $L$, i.e. the group action generator $\gen$ and the resolving filter $\filter$.
-The group generator $\gen$ has a known, correct answer in this case, which was, of course not given to the model in any way---the model was to learn the symmetry generator in an unsupervised way.
-Each model was trained for 10K epochs.
+For each dataset listed in Table~\ref{tab:datasets}, our model was trained to learn the group action generator $\gen$ and the resolving filter $\filter$, which together comprise the group convolution matrix, $L$ , which provides a symmetry-based representation of data.
+The group generator $\gen$ has a known correct answer in each case (up to a power of $\pm 1$; e.g., both right and left translations are minimal generators of the translation group), which, of~course, was not given to the model in any~way.

+\textls[-15]{A visual description of the experimental results is provided in Figures ~\ref{fig7}--\ref{fig10}, with~ \mbox{Figures~\ref{fig7}--\ref{fig9}}} containing the results on 33-dimensional synthetic datasets with various symmetries and Figure~\ref{fig10} containing the results on a 27-dimensional real dataset (see Appendix \ref{app:real_data}) for details).
+In each case, we compare the learned generator to the appropriately signed generator of the group.
+The~main points are as~follows: